Sugar-free Chocolate Chia Pudding (Vegan & Keto)

 keto chocolate chia pudding in glass jars

 Who doesn’t love Chocolate Pudding?
-I loved it as a child–either the yumminess that came out of those small white boxed mixes or even the small snack packs.
-But those ingredients–yuck!
+I loved it as as a child: either the yumminess that came out of those small white boxed mixes or even the small snack packs.
+But those ingredients—yuck!

-I’m older now (much!), and while I still love chocolate pudding, I needed to find a recipe for my family that fit our lower-carb healthy eating lifestyle.
-For sure, sugar-laden boxed mixes don’t ever show up in my kitchen.
+I'm older now (much!), and while I still love chocolate pudding, I needed to find a recipe for my family that fit our lower-carb healthy eating lifestyle.
+Sugar-laden boxed mixes just don't belong in my kitchen anymore.

-While I hope to develop a traditional style keto chocolate pudding soon, this chocolate chia pudding really fits the bill for the rich chocolate goodness that I loved.
+While I hope to develop a traditional style keto chocolate pudding soon, this chocolate chia pudding really fits the bill for the rich chocolatey goodness that I love.

 What Makes Us Love Chocolate So Much?